Polistes dorsalis: Description and identification

-Polistes dorsalis are one of the smaller species than some of the other Polistes wasps.
+Polistes dorsalis is one of the smaller species of Polistes wasps.
 Wasps can have two sets of wings: fore and hind wings.
 This species of wasp tend to have a fore wing length of around 11–17 mm.
 The exoskeletal plate is in the shape of a shield and located below its frons, usually black or dark brown in color with a band of yellow.
 Its sides are also mainly black in color with distinct yellow markings.
 The elongated segments of its antenna, or flagellomeres that stem from the base, tend to be less tapered and dull orange in color.
 The abdomen of female Polistes dorsalis can be composed of alternating dull orange, yellow, brown, and black sections.
-Female Polistes dorsalis is having colorings similar to that of P. fuscatus, P. apachus, and P. bellicosus, but can be distinguished from both by looking at femoral markings and differences in the coloring.
+Female Polistes dorsalis have colorings similar to that of P. fuscatus, P. apachus, and P. bellicosus, but can be distinguished from both by looking at femoral markings and differences in the coloring.
 P. dorsalis tend to be more black and brown in coloring that forms a ring around the femora.